-- 4) The site visit coordinator confirms promotion of site visitor to senior site visitor - 3.
-Tenure - a.
+- a.
 Five years, subject to reappointment by the BOC based on the evaluation and recommendation of the site visit coordinator - b.
 The site visit coordinator, in consultation with the ACME Chair, may request the resignation of any site visitor at any time - c.
-The site visit coordinator, in consultation with the ACME Chair, may reinstate former senior site visitors who left in good standing when the current site visitor panel is insufficient to meet the anticipated site visit schedule needs - 4.
-Specific Conflict of Interest Policy for Site Visitors - a.
-Active members of the BOR may not serve as site visitors.
+The site visit coordinator, in consultation with the ACME Chair, may reinstate former senior site visitors who left in good standing when the current site visitor panel is insufficient to meet the anticipated site visit schedule needs

+4. Specific Conflict of Interest Policy for Site Visitors

+- Active members of the BOR may not serve as site visitors.
 Former members of the BOR may apply to join the site visitor panel after completion of their term on the board.
 (See D. Site Visitors 1.
 Section, for more information) - b.
-Active members of the BOC may not serve as site visitors.
-Former members of the BOC may apply to join the site visitor panel after completion of their term as a commissioner.
-(See D. Site Visitors 1.
-Section, for more information) - c.
+Current members of the BOC who hold senior site visitor status may conduct site visits in exceptional circumstances as determined by the BOC Chair. - c.
 A site visitor may not have been associated with or a consultant to the educational program being visited within the five years prior to a proposed site visit - d.
 A site visitor must not have any other association with the educational program that might create even the appearance of a conflict of interest (e.g. recently interviewed for a faculty position) - e.
 A site visitor may not be an ACNM employee - f.
 During the planning of a site visit, during the visit itself, and prior to the issuance of a decision by the BOR, a site visitor may not act as a consultant to an education program which she/he will visit, is visiting, or has visited - g.
-Site visitors may not accept any honoraria or any form of remuneration in conjunction with a site visit from a program - 5.
-Orientation - a.
-A minimum of one orientation session with the Site Visit Coordinator and ACME staff to review policies, procedures, and general operations of the site visitor panel including the area of distance education - b.
-Review and discussion of the training materials and the role and responsibilities of a site visitor - c.
-The Site Visit Coordinator is available on an ongoing basis for consultation to the incoming members - d.
-Required to attend a site visitor workshop or complete other BOC approved forms of site visitor training:
+Site visitors may not accept any honoraria or any form of remuneration in conjunction with a site visit from a program